 The Farawave device builds on the company’s Farapulse Pulsed Field Ablation System, which includes hardware built in Minnesota.
 The system treats paroxysmal atrial fibrillation with electrical pulses instead of heat, which can damage heart tissue.
 Chief Executive Michael Mahoney said the company expects surgeons may use the Farapulse system in more than 60% of global procedures treating the irregular heart rhythm by 2026.

 The company said its cardiovascular division’s revenue grew by 24.6% on an organic basis compared to the year-ago quarter.
-The company’s sales of the Watchman, a cardiac device with for stroke reduction partly made in Minnesota, grew 18%, Mahoney said.
+The company’s sales of the Watchman, a cardiac device for stroke reduction partly made in Minnesota, grew 18%, Mahoney said.

-“Globally, we surpassed 500,000 patients treated with a Watchman device driven by our innovation, clinical evidence and patient awareness efforts,” Mahoney said.
+“Globally, we surpassed 500,000 patients treated with a Watchman device driven by our innovation, clinical evidence and patient-awareness efforts,” Mahoney said.

 Boston Scientific’s business grew more in the United States than any other region.
 In the quarter, the company closed on its $1.16 billion acquisition of Silk Road Medical, a Plymouth-based company that commercializes products preventing stroke in patients with carotid artery disease.

-The company lifted its full-year sales-growth outlook to approximately 15% on an organic basis, from a range of 13% to 14%.
+Boston Scientific lifted its full-year sales-growth outlook to approximately 15% on an organic basis, from a range of 13% to 14%.

 “In 2025, we will aim to outperform our markets, deliver meaningful margin improvements and grow adjusted earnings per share double digits and faster than sales towards our goal of being the highest performing large-cap med-tech company,” Chief Financial Officer Daniel Brennan said.